paytunia/api-documentation/README.md

 When a payment is created or updated, and if a callback URL was provided, a notification is made.

-When the notification is made a `POST` request is made to the callback URL, it contains the JSON representation of the payment (see the [payment properties](#get-payment-information) and is authenticated with a special `X-Payment-Signature` hash.
+When the notification is made a `POST` request is made to the callback URL, it contains the JSON representation of the payment (see the [payment properties](#get-payment-information).

-The merchant platform must check the `X-Payment-Signature` header of each request to ensure their authenticity.
-It is populated with the SHA-2 digest of the with the request body concatenated with merchant token.
+The merchant should ensure the callback is legitimate by requesting confirmation from the Paymium API for the invoice data.

 **PHP code example**